brunofreitasv/asyncronaut/README.md

 # Asyncronaut - Simplify Asynchronous Task Management in .NET

-This library simplifies the execution and management of asynchronous tasks in a structured and efficient way.
+This library simplifies the execution and management of asynchronous tasks in a structured and efficient way;,.
 It provides a clear approach for defining stages with sequential or parallel execution modes, capturing results from previous tasks.

 ## Pipelines Module